 #10 ~ DELETE UNNEEDED DOWNLOAD FILES

-We all download documents to our computer: PDFs, course information, checklists, guides, printables.
+We all download documents to our computers: PDFs, course information, checklists, guides, and printables.
 I save (and sometimes rename) those to an applicate folder on my computer.

 But the original document stays in your DOWNLOAD file.
 Those are cluttering up your computer.
 Your DOWNLOAD file is another place to declutter.